Basic Information

 Buildings

-Order Historical Atlas of the Rice Plantations of Georgetown County and the Santee River - 30-15 Plantation File, South Carolina Historical Society
+Order Historical Atlas of the Rice Plantations of Georgetown County and the Santee River - 30-15 Plantation File, held by the South Carolina Historical Society

 - Claude Henry Neuffer, editor, Names in South Carolina, Volume I through 30 (Columbia, SC: The State Printing Company)